 I will not say, “We don’t have time for this.”
 Because that is basically saying, “We don’t have time to live.”

 Pausing to delight in the simple joys of everyday life is the only way to truly live.

 (Trust me, I learned from the world’s leading expert on joyful living.)

-I’ve written two books that describes exactly how I transformed my distracted, perfectionistic, hurried life into one of meaningful connection, inner peace, and gratitude.
+I’ve written two books that describe exactly how I transformed my distracted, perfectionistic, hurried life into one of meaningful connection, inner peace, and gratitude.
 Hands Free Mama answers the question many people ask after visiting my site such as, “What steps do I take?” and “What strategies can I use to let go of my distractions?”
-In my newly released second book, HANDS FREE LIFE, I describe how I finally started living life, instead of managing, stressing, screaming, and barely getting through life.
-Through truthful storytelling and nine life-changing Habit Builders, I show readers how to respond to their loved ones and themselves with more love, more presence, and more grace.
+HANDS FREE LIFE describes the 9 habits I used to start living life, instead of managing, stressing, screaming, and barely getting through life.
+During the month of February 2017, both ebook versions are on sale for $1.99.

 If you'd like more of a daily inspiration-type book, look no further: My soon-to-be-released book ONLY LOVE TODAY: Reminders to Breathe More, Stress Less, & Choose Love is a flip open, read anytime/anywhere source of daily encouragement.
 Each short entry (organized by seasons of life) serves as a re-set button directing us back to peace, connection, authenticity, self-care, self-acceptance, hope, and love.
 Purchase your copy here.
 Send a copy of your pre-order receipt to firstname.lastname@example.org for a collection of hand-lettered pre-order bonus gifts made by the incredible Jukebox Designs out of Nashville, TN.
 See images below.
 Thank you for being part of The Hands Free Revolution.